1. FC Union Berlin: World Cup living room

 In 2014, the club came up with the idea of inviting their fans to take their own sofas to the ground for the whole of the World Cup, to enjoy the televised matches in the company of fellow supporters.
 More than 800 sofas were placed on the pitch in rows in front of a big screen.
 The event was later recognized with the Fan Experience Award at The Stadium Business Summit 2015 in Barcelona.

+Redevelopments of the Försterei and European Games

+In 2017, plans were announced to expand the Försterei from 22,012 to 37,000 with the installation of a new tier across the 3 stands that oppose the main stand.
+It was announced that the plans should start at the end of the 2023/24 season.
+The President of Union, Dirk Zingler stated that for the 2024/25 Season, Union Berlin will play at the Olympiastadion in the former West Berlin.